Disneyland Area Hotel Reviews & Rankings

 Amenities: 5

-This is one of two new luxury hotels in Anaheim that target guests wanting upscale accommodations with amenities on par with top tier hotels in major cities.
-For the most part, the Westin Anaheim delivers on these goals, offering AAA Four-Diamond quality in guest rooms, dining, and common areas.
+A newer luxury hotels with upscale accommodations and amenities on par with top tier hotels in major cities.
+The Westin Anaheim offers AAA Four-Diamond quality in guest rooms, dining, and common areas.
 Located directly behind Pixar Pier in Disney California Adventure, its rooftop lounge also offers spectacular views.
+The Westin Anaheim is our personal favorite hotel, and where we stay when visiting for fun during staycations (e.g. not research trips for the purpose of reviews).
 Read & see more in our full Westin Anaheim Resort Review

 Pros: Excellent service & style; rooftop views into DCA